augustoicaro/Immersed-Linux-Virtual-Monitors/README.md

 - **AMD card**: [EVDI module](#evdi-module), [Headless ghost adapter](#headless-ghostadapter).

 It's important to note that while there's a "Dummy driver" option, I couldn't use it.

+You can fint the first setup scripts on the [script folder](scripts/immersed-setup/).

 > [!WARNING]
 >